Timeline of hyponatraemia inquiry

 1 November 2004

-Northern Ireland's direct rule health minister, Angela Smith, announces that she has appointed John O'Hara QC to conduct an inquiry into the issues raised by the television documentary.
+Northern Ireland's direct rule health minister, Angela Smith, announces that she has appointed John O'Hara QC to conduct an inquiry into the issues raised by the documentary.

-Officially titled the Inquiry into Hyponatraemia-related Deaths, the tribunal is initially commissioned to examine the medical care and treatment given to Adam Strain, Lucy Crawford and Raychel Ferguson.
+The Inquiry into Hyponatraemia-related Deaths is initially commissioned to examine the medical care and treatment given to Adam Strain, Lucy Crawford and Raychel Ferguson.
 The chairman is expected to produce a final report and recommendations by 1 June 2005.

 26 January 2005

-The Police Service of Northern Ireland requests that the inquiry postpone its investigation into Lucy Crawford's case lest this compromise a police investigation into her death.
+The Police Service of Northern Ireland requests that the inquiry postpone its investigation into Lucy Crawford's case as it may compromise a police investigation into her death.
 The chairman agrees, but the inquiry continues to work on the cases of Raychel Ferguson and Adam Strain.

 July 2005